-- Today, the learner will interview his or her family and relatives.
-Options for conducting the interviews: - In person with social distancing - Phone/video call or SMS - Guessing or asking family members if they know the answer - Relatives can be interviewed through text or calls.
-If you are interviewing in person, make sure you have a mask on and maintain social distancing norms by standing 6 feet from the person you are interviewing. - When you are interviewing people, ask them the question, then check the option in the categories that reflects their response.
-For example, if they graduated high school and are not in college, circle or put a check mark ✓ next to the "completed school" option of question 6 of the questionnaire above - Another option if you are unable to conduct the interviews in person or phone calls is to simply guess what the responses might be or ask your family members if they know your neighbors well
+- Think about how you can collect the information from the different people within your family/community. - Suggestions on how you can conduct the interviews: - In person with social distancing - Phone/video call or SMS for relatives or friends who stay far away - Guessing or asking family members if they know the answer for those they cannot reach to conduct the face-to-face interviews - Go ahead and interview all the people in your family and/or community.
+Relatives can be interviewed through text or calls.
+If you are interviewing in person, make sure you have a mask on and maintain social distancing norms by standing 6 feet from the person you are interviewing. - When you are interviewing people, ask them the question, then check the option in the categories that reflect their response.
+For example, if they graduated high school and are not in college, circle or put a check mark ✓ next to the "completed school" option of question 6 of the questionnaire above on the answer sheet.